Audio Inpainting: Revisited and Reweighted: Experiments

 \subsection{Gradual inpainting}

-The average \SNR{} values for gradual inpainting (Sec.\,\ref{sec:gradual}) are plotted in Fig.\,\ref{fig:gradual}.
+The average \SNR{} values for gradual inpainting introduced in Sec.\,\ref{sec:gradual} are presented in Fig.\,\ref{fig:gradual}.
 As mentioned above, the gradual approach needs to be fused with another modification of the $\ell_1$ inpainting to produce sensible results.
 In this experiment, weighting the atoms was chosen with the weighting formula based on the results described in Sec.\,\ref{sec:exp_weighting}.
 The only other parameter of the method is the number of samples $r$ taken as reliable from the left and right sides of the gap at each grade.

 The results are presented for different choices of $r$ as a~fraction of the gap length $h$.
 In the synthesis case, Fig.\,\ref{fig:gradual:DR} shows that the gradual algorithm is beneficial compared to the reference (the non-gradual method) for long gaps.
-In the analysis case, on the other hand, Fig.\,\ref{fig:gradual:CP} clearly indicates that its performance via the gradual approach decreases.
-Nevertheless, in both cases, smaller values of $r$ result in a~larger difference in \SNR.
-Note, however, that even with the positive effect of the gradual approach, the synthesis model did not reach the quality of the analysis model.
+In the analysis case, on the other hand, Fig.\,\ref{fig:gradual:CP} clearly indicates that its performance via the gradual approach does not improve.
+Fig.\,\ref{fig:gradual:CP_reference} illustrates that the variance in the results in Fig.\,\ref{fig:gradual:CP} is explained by the variance due to the approximate solution to the optimization problems involved.
+When any minor computational error appears, it is amplified at each grade of the gradual algorithm.
+Such a problem does not occur in the synthesis case, which was not expected.

+Finally, note that even with the positive effect of the gradual approach, the synthesis model did not reach the quality of the analysis model.